How Much Do Mortgage Advisors Charge?

 Yes, in the majority of cases, a mortgage broker will charge a fee for their services, which can include:

-• Comparing the whole of market to find you the best deals
+• Comparing the whole of the market to find you the best deals

-• Calculating your affordability to find you a mortgage that is cost-effective
+• Calculating your affordability to find you a cost-effective mortgage

 • Negotiating your mortgage terms and conditions